 Support line: 0808 2080 888 (10am to 7pm, Monday to Friday and 10am to 1pm on Saturday and Sunday)

 Leukaemia Care is a national blood cancer support charity, committed to ensuring that anyone affected by blood cancer receives the right information, advice and support.

-It provides a range of support services to patients and their carers, including a 24-hour CARE Line, support groups, patient and carer conferences, nurse education days and information and literature.
+It provides a range of support services to patients and their carers, including a 24-hour CARE Line, information, support groups, patient and carer conferences, and nurse education days.

 Nurse or support team number: Freephone 08088 010 444 (Monday to Friday 9am to 10pm, Saturdays 9am to 12:30pm).

 Anthony Nolan runs one of the largest bone marrow donor databases in the world.
 It has regional centres which are listed on its website.
 It also provides information about being a stem cell or bone marrow donor.